pbouzakis/spak/doc/app-component.md

 - [What goes inside the index module?](#example-index.js)

 `yep-app` promotes a component based architecture with the `App` object requiring a list of components to register with the application.
-For more on component based architecture [see this article](https://msdn.microsoft.com/en-us/library/ee658117.aspx#ComponentBasedStyle).
+For more on component based architecture, [see this article](https://msdn.microsoft.com/en-us/library/ee658117.aspx#ComponentBasedStyle).

-The application is provided all components on startup of the app when calling `App.run`.
+The application is provided to all components on startup of the app when calling `App.run`.
 This is done in the main module of your project (The first code run).

 ```javascript
 App.run(